teamniteo/handbook/2_Operations/user-stories.md

 ### Estimation

-After writing the user story, in order for inclusion in a sprint, it must be verified and voted upon.
+For the user story to be included in a sprint, it must be verified and voted upon.
 To start this process put the user story in the `Estimation` pipeline.

 The Scrum master and product owner will verify that the user story is well defined.
 If required they will assign people from whom they want to receive feedback for better definition of the user story.
 Once these assignees post their feedback, they remove their assignment from the user story.